wiseman-umanah/YTubeDownloader/README.md

 - Cross-Platform: Available for Windows

 ## INSTALLATION
-1. Download the latest release from the Setup Folder.
+1. Download the latest release from the [Releases](https://github.com/wiseman-umanah/YTubeDownloader/releases) Section.
 2. Install the application on your system by running the installer
 ![Start installation of software](screenshots/install.png)
 3. Run the Application with Ease 😊